-The Mock EJK Award: Lesson Plans and Materials February & March
+Virtual Mock EJK Award: Lesson Plans & Materials February & March

-February: Final Planning for your Ceremony
+February: Final Planning For Your Ceremony

-- ► Finalize the Date for your Event: Let everyone know! - ➤ Confirm Your Special Guests and Speakers: Follow-up with confirmed guests and speakers to be your host, your award presenter(s) and to fill other roles at your event. - ➤ Create a Run of Show: This document may include a list of school, library or other officials attending, but most importantly it will detail the timing of your ceremony and how it will progress from speaker to speaker.
+- ► Finalize the Date for your Event: Let everyone know so that they can schedule to tune in! - ➤ Confirm Your Special Guests and Speakers: Follow-up with confirmed guests and speakers to be your host, your award presenter(s) and to fill other roles at your event. - ➤ Create a Run of Show: This document may include a list of school, library or other officials attending, but most importantly it will detail the timing of your ceremony and how it will progress from speaker to speaker.